-Here, we explain in detail why affective empathy spontaneously drives altruistic behavior.
+Here, we explain in detail why emotional empathy spontaneously drives altruistic behavior.
 When negative emotions arise, behaviors that alleviate these negative emotions are reinforced and executed autonomously under the regulation of dopamine.
-Due to affective empathy directly activates the emotional neurons associated with one's own feelings, which is equivalent to one's empathic experience of the other person's emotions.
+That is because emotional empathy directly activates the emotional neurons associated with one’s own feelings, which is equivalent to one’s empathic experience of the other person’s emotions.
 Thus, dopamine regulates one's actions to alleviate this empathic negative emotion.
 At this point, it is only when altruistic behaviors are performed that the negative emotions of others are alleviated, which in turn eases one's own empathically felt negative emotions, resulting in an increase in dopamine levels in the brain and reinforcing the altruistic behavior.